eth-cscs/GPU-Saturation-Scorer/docs/usage.md

 ## Performance metrics

-AGI collects different profiling metrics that can help in evaluating both the efficiency as well as the inefficiencies of a workload.
-The metrics offered by AGI are the following:
+GSS collects different profiling metrics that can help in evaluating both the efficiency as well as the inefficiencies of a workload.
+The metrics offered by GSS are the following:
 1. SM Activity
 2. SM Occupancy
 3. Tensor Activity